OpenNMT/OpenNMT-py/docs/source/examples/replicate_alpaca-vicuna/ReplicateAlpacaVicuna.md

 - 8bit compression of the position-wise feed-forward layers.
 - Architectural improvements used during the training of the llama models (RMS normalisation, Rotary Embeddings, SwiGLU activation).

+Here is a short description of the content of your current directory at the end of the tutorial:

+- The OpenNMT-py repository.
+- The `replicate_alpaca-vicuna.yaml` file.
+- A subdirectory named "llama" with the original llama chekpoints.
+- The converted llama7B checkpoint (`llama7B-vicuna-onmt`) and the vocabulary (`vocab.txt`) that will be genenerated with OpenNMT tools.
+- A subdirectory named "dataAI" with the datasets for the finetuning.
+- A subdirectory named "finetuned_llama7B" that will contain the finetuning samples, tensorboard logs and checkpoints.
+- A file named `infer.yaml` with the translation options for the inference.
+- A subdirectory named "inputs" with the input examples for the inference.
+- A subdirectory named "outputs" that will contain the inferred outputs of the finetuned model .

 ## Data

 ### Checkpoints